balena-io/docs/pages/learn/manage/serv-vars.md

 <img alt="Add device service variable" src="/img/env-vars/override.png" width="80%">

+__Note:__ The size limit for environment and service variable values is 1MB or approximately 1 million characters.

 ## Managing with the CLI & SDK

 The {{ $names.company.lower }} CLI and SDKs all include methods to easily read, add or update environment and service variables.
 Consult the appropriate reference for code examples.